tweag/pytest-automation-boilerplate/README.md

     * `iOS-tests`
 8. **`--gherkin-terminal-reporter`**
    To be used to override the default pytest terminal report, and display in gherkin format (from `pytest-bdd` plugin).
+   (Please note, we can't use -n with this argument (* `--gherkin-terminal-reporter`) due to a restriction. so just remove this console printing before parallel execution)
 9. **`--html=<path-to-html-output> --self-contained-html`**
     To generate html report (from `pytest-html` plugin).
 To see full log output in the html report avoid `-s` argument in the same time.
 10. **`-n <number-of-threads>`**